Curious about how to utilize your study abroad experience in your future career? Start by looking at the Study Abroad and your Career.

 Bring all of your course materials home—especially syllabi and graded assignments, papers, or exams.
 These materials may be needed to finalize credit transfer and determine the “level” of a class.
 For more information, take a look at the Earning Academic Credit page.

-Each year, the OIE holds a Study Abroad Photo and Video Contest for UVM students who have studied abroad in the previous academic year.
-OIE uses the photos and videos submitted for the contest to help inspire more UVM students to study abroad.
+Each year, the OIE holds a Study Abroad Photo Contest for UVM students who have studied abroad in the previous academic year.
+OIE uses the photos submitted for the contest to help inspire more UVM students to study abroad.
 All photos will be entered into a "People's Choice" voting round on the UVM Study Abroad Facebook page.
 All winners will receive gift cards.
-If you would like to enter the contest, please fill out the appropriate form(s) below before the October 15 deadline.
+The contest is currently on hold, we will update these pages as soon as a new contest round is scheduled.

 Volunteer with OIE